 First published in SEVEN STONES TO STAND OR FALL,. an anthology of seven pieces of Outlander and Lord John fiction by Diana Gabaldon.

-“Dirty Scottsdale” is the debut in print of Tom Kolodzi, who’s the protagonist of the contemporary crime novel Diana has been working on for some time (on the back burner), tentatively titled RED ANT’S HEAD.
+“Dirty Scottsdale” is the debut in print of Tom Kolodzi, who’s the protagonist of the contemporary crime novel Diana has been working on for some time (currently on the back burner), which is tentatively titled RED ANT’S HEAD.

 From the pens of five New York Times bestselling authors and seven nationally recognized authors of women’s fiction comes this remarkable collection of twelve original short stories which rejoice in the love shared between mothers and daughters.
 Each author has collaborated with her own daughter on their story, inspired by real-life experiences.

-“Fogmeister” (short story): Included in the multi-author anthology THE HIGHWAY KIND: TALES OF FAST CARS, DESPERATE DRIVERS, AND DARK ROADS, edited by Patrick Millikin.
+“Fogmeister” (short story): Included in the multi-author anthology THE HIGHWAY KIND: TALES OF FAST CARS, DESPERATE DRIVERS, AND DARK ROADS, edited by Patrick Millikin, which features thrilling crime stories about cars, driving, and the road from the world’s bestselling and critically acclaimed writers.

-A historical fiction tale set during the beginning of the Third Reich.
+Diana’s contribution to THE HIGHWAY KIND is “Fogmeister,” a historical fiction tale set during the beginning of Germany’s Third Reich.

 “Hellfire.”
 See “Lord John and the Hellfire Club.”